Skip to main content

 However, simply replacing testosterone is often insufficient for comprehensive hormonal balance.
 A holistic approach recognizes the interconnectedness of the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 To maintain natural testosterone production and preserve fertility, adjunctive medications are often incorporated.

-Gonadorelin, administered via subcutaneous injections, typically twice weekly, stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.
+Gonadorelin, administered via subcutaneous injections, typically twice weekly, stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.
 This helps prevent testicular atrophy, a common side effect of exogenous testosterone administration.

 Another consideration in male TRT is the conversion of testosterone into estrogen, a process mediated by the enzyme aromatase.
 Elevated estrogen levels in men can lead to undesirable effects such as gynecomastia or fluid retention.
 To mitigate this, an aromatase inhibitor like Anastrozole is often prescribed, typically as an oral tablet twice weekly.